Ipper18/cv-site/README.md

 - Sessions live in the `Session` table; `SESSION_TTL_HOURS` controls expiration.
 - Logout clears the record and the HTTP-only cookie.

+## Images

+- All photos (profile + project galerie) must live in `public/images`.
+Add files to that folder and select them in `/cv-admin` from dropdown lists.
+- Existing external URLs will show as “(missing)” until you add the file; pick a local file and save to update.

 ## Project Structure Highlights

 ```